Pala57/pala57/README.md

 <br />
-- 🌱 I’m currently learning ... .NET Core
+- 🌱 I’m currently learning ... .NET Core.
 - 📫 How to reach me: ...  a.palamar4uck@gmail.com

 -->